2018/19 Update of the Neighborhood Revitalization Strategy (NRS)

 Most would acknowledge that Wheat Ridge has changed after 13 years and continues to do so, even if feelings about the nature of the City’s development are not uniformly shared.
 Based on these changes and the passage of time, City Council agreed in early 2018 that it is time to update the NRS to determine what the City wants to be today and into the future.

-- The Let's Talk Resident Engagement Program is launching in the Fall of 2020 to implement the NRS.
+- The Let's Talk Resident Engagement Program launched in the Fall of 2020 to implement the NRS.
 Go to whatsupwheatridge.com/lets-talk for more information.

 Between 2005 and 2019, a number of things transpired which now place Wheat Ridge in a very different position: